!-- Facebook Pixel Code -->

 Advice

-If you are not married, protect yourself !
+If you are not married, look out for yourself!

-Unlike spouses who are married or in a civil union, common-law partners unfortunately do not have much protection or rights following separation.
-Indeed, in the event of separation, a common-law partner will not benefit from the protection of the family home if the other partner is the sole owner of the family residence, nor will they have a right to a division of property.
-In a de facto union, the partners have no obligation to alimony towards one another, regardless of how long they have lived together and of the partner’s income.
-A common-law partner will also not be able to apply for a compensatory benefit for work performed during the common-law relationship.
-In short, a common-law partner is not entitled to much in the event of a separation of the couple.
-Moreover, in the absence of a Will , the common-law spouse does not inherit anything in case of death, according to the law.
+In fact, in the event of a separation, a common-law spouse will not benefit from the protection of the family residence if the other spouse is the sole owner, nor will they be entitled to a division of property.
+In a non-marital union, spouses have no obligation to pay alimony to each other, regardless of the length of their cohabitation or the other spouse's income.
+The common-law spouse will also not be able to claim compensation for work performed during the common-law relationship.
+In short, the common-law spouse is not entitled to much in the event of a separation.
+Furthermore, without a will, the common-law spouse will not inherit anything in the event of death, according to the law.

-A cohabitation agreement is a legal document which, amon other things, may define the obligations of each person during the cohabitation, but also provide for what will happen to children and property in the event of separation.
-Established during the union, it is a great precaution to avoid certain conflicts that might arise during or after separation.
-Indeed, a cohabitation agreement allows common-law partners to agree on various elements, such as the sharing of responsibilities and the contribution of each one during the cohabitation, the way to share common property in the event of a separation, the payment of alimony or other financial compensation to one of the partners in the event of separation, and many other agreements.
+A cohabitation agreement is a legal document that can define each person's obligations during cohabitation but also provide for what will happen to children and property in the event of separation.
+Drawn up during the relationship, it can greatly help to avoid certain conflicts that could arise during or after separation.
+In fact, a cohabitation agreement allows common-law spouses to agree on various matters, such as the division of responsibilities and contributions during cohabitation, how to divide joint property in the event of a breakup, the payment of alimony or other sums of money to one of the spouses in the event of separation, and many other agreements.

-Drafting such a contract can be very complex, which is why it is recommended to call on a notary to ensure that your document will respect the wishes of each partner.
-Obviously, a cohabitation agreement does not replace a Will in the event of death, so it cannot be used for the transfer of property upon the death of one of the partners.
-In addition, the Court will dismiss the agreement if it contains decisions that are contrary to the best interests of the children.
-To be sure that your cohabitation agreement does not violate the law and that nothing is left to chance, contact one of the professionals at Trépanier & Raffoul Notaires.
-This contract legally binds the partners to their agreements, so they can no longer back down.
-Should they no longer agree on an element or should one of the partners refuse to honour their commitments, the dispute must be brought before the court.
-The cohabitation agreement comes into force as soon as it is signed by both partners and it can be amended on request, with the agreement of both partners, by your notary.
+Drafting such a contract can be very complex, which is why it is recommended that you consult a notary to ensure that your document respects the wishes of both spouses.
+Obviously, a cohabitation agreement does not replace a will in the event of death, so it cannot be used to transfer property upon the death of one of the spouses.
+Furthermore, the court will not take it into account if it contains decisions that are contrary to the best interests of the children.
+To ensure that your cohabitation agreement does not violate the law and that nothing is left to chance, contact one of the professionals at Trépanier & Raffoul Notaires.
+This agreement binds the spouses to their agreements, so they can no longer back out.
+If they no longer agree on an element or if one of the spouses refuses to respect the commitments, they must file a claim in court.
+The cohabitation agreement comes into effect as soon as it is signed by both spouses and can be modified upon request, with the agreement of both spouses, by your notary.

 Similar articles